Using Aromatherapy as Stress Relief for Seniors and Caregivers

 Pillow spray

-Spraying a light scent (like lavender) onto the pillow or in the sheets often helps people relax and makes it easier to drift off to sleep.
+Spraying a light scent (such as lavender) onto the pillow or in the sheets often helps people relax and makes it easier to fall asleep.

 Some options: